collier-watkins/docker-demo/2_pyExample/README.md

-In this example: Build your own container
+In this example: Build your own image and container

 Use the bash commands in commands.txt or run `docker compose up` to use docker compose syntax.
 Either way, the same thing is done: